Locating information about public art in Philadelphia:

 Researchers may also submit requests for information about specific artists or artworks in writing to the Association for Public Art.
 Before submitting a request, we suggest you investigate the resources described above.

-To submit a research request, please mail or fax a detailed letter of inquiry about the subject you are researching to the Association for Public Art.
-Please be sure to include your name, address, daytime phone number, and e-mail address.
+To submit a research request, please send a detailed email inquiry to email@example.com about the subject you are researching to the Association for Public Art.
+Please be sure to include your name, daytime phone number, and e-mail address.
 Requests will be processed within two to four weeks, and staff will contact you if they need more information.
-Please see our Image Rights and Reproductions page for information about requesting photographs and slides.
+Please see our Image Rights and Reproductions page for information about requesting photos and slides.